sagargwal/Drug_demand-prediction/README.md

 # Drug_demand-prediction
-this a analysis i did in a hackathon hosted by HCL
+this is a analysis I did in a hackathon hosted by HCL